Trilicia Gunawardena

 Trelicia Abeykoon (born 14 October 1934 – died 26 April 1999 as ට්රිලිෂියා ගුණවර්ධන)), popularly as Trelicia or Trilicia Gunawardena, was an actress in Sri Lankan cinema, theater and television as well as a singer.
-She is best known for the critically acclaimed roles in films Gamperaliya, Nidhanaya, Kaliyagaya and Beddegama.
+She is best known for her roles in critically acclaimed films Gamperaliya, Nidhanaya, Kaliyagaya and Beddegama.

 Personal life

 She was born on 14 October 1934 at Kolonnawa, Sri Lanka.
 She completed school education from St. Anthony's Balika Vidyalaya, Dematagoda and Musaeus College, Colombo.
 Then she graduated with an honors degree from University of Peradeniya and worked as a teacher at Ananda Shasthralaya, Kotte.
 She also worked as a lecturer in the Aesthetic department at Peradeniya University as well as University of Kelaniya.
 She also worked as an English Instructor at the University of the Visual and Performing Arts.

 She was married to Prof. A. J. Gunawardena, an English art critic and lecturer in the English Department at the then Vidyalankara University (Kelaniya University).
 He also worked as a screenwriter for the films Kaliyugaya and Baddegama.

 She died on 26 April 1999 at the age of 64.
 Her body was cremated at General Cemetery, Borella.